PEFtrust®, PEF Compliant Platform

 - The PEF (Product Environmental Footprint) :

-our PEF methodological reference frameworks are the PEFCR T-shirt and the PEFCR Apparel&Footwear.
+our PEF methodological reference frameworks are the PEFCR T-shirt and the PEFCR Apparel&Footwear V1.3.

-It is a precise and comprehensive method that allows us to processdata related to the activity and the environment at product level.
+The PEF is a accurate and comprehensive framework that allows us to process data related to the activity and the environment at product level.
 This results in a single PEF score which measures the global environmental cost of any consumer product and which will then be transformed into an standardized eco-score:

 (with brands and distributors)

 - The lower the PEF score, the lower the environmental impact of the product.

 PEFTrust® is certified by AFNOR Certification and the critical review of PEFTrust’s tool was carried out by the Pôle Eco-conception based on the version of 23/12/2022 of the methodological framework.

 LCA implies a better traceability of products and data as well as an increased exchange of information with suppliers.

 That’s why, PEF, the EU-standardized method makes it possible to evaluate the life cycle of each product in its entirety : from the extraction of raw materials to its end of life thanks to the “cradle to grave” method :